Call now

 Preventing Future Mold Growth

-Installing mold-resistant building materials during renovation or new construction provides long-term protection.
-Mold-resistant drywall, paint additives, and treated lumber reduce the likelihood of future contamination even if moisture problems occur.
+• Installing mold-resistant building materials during renovation or new construction (such as mold-resistant drywall, paint additives, and treated lumber)

-Creating a moisture management plan helps property owners maintain appropriate conditions year-round.
-This plan should address seasonal humidity changes, maintenance schedules, and emergency response procedures for water damage events.
+• Creating a moisture management plan that addresses seasonal humidity changes, maintenance schedules, and emergency response procedures for water damage events

 Taking Control of Your Mold Problem